Kuala Belait: Overlapping territory

 The area under the authority of the Municipal Department overlaps with that under Jabatan Daerah Belait or the Belait District Office.
 The municipal area consists of Pekan Kuala Belait, the whole of Kampong Pandan suburb, and parts of Mumong suburb.
 However, all of the kampongs are also under the governance of the Belait District Office, since they constitute the proper subdivisions of the district and subdistricts, and subsequently the headmen of the kampongs, known as ketua kampong (with the exception of Pekan Kuala Belait since there is none assigned), answers to the Pegawai Daerah or District Officer.

 Economy

 Oil and gas

 Kuala Belait is located in the vicinity of the onshore Rasau gas field.
 However Brunei Shell has various facilities in town to support the oil and gas production facilities in the vicinity.

 The Kuala Belait Bunkering Station (KBBS) is located near the mouth of the Belait River.
 It supplies domestic gas to the town and other bulk chemicals in support of the various activities.
 The Kuala Belait Wharf is the main point from which personnel to and from the offshore platforms, off the Belait districts, embark and disembark.

 Marine

 The Kuala Belait supply base is located to the south of the wharf, and is the main point for logistics for Shell.
 The Marine Construction Yard (MCY) in Sungai Duhon, commonly known as SCO, is where construction of marine structures are carried out prior to installation offshore.

+Demography

+Kampong Kuala Balai has historically served as the Belait population's hub.
+However, the population has scattered over the past 50 years, and now, Belait tribe members may be found in and around the town.
+By 1938, Kuala Belait's population had increased to 5,000, and the BMPC was the city's major employer, with 1,185 out of 2,265 workers under its payroll.
+1,193 people were counted in Kuala Belait at the time of the 1931 census.
+It was reportedly 12,000 in 1948, due to the development around the district's oilfield.
+The town has a sizable Chinese population, and most Europeans are concentrated in Kuala Belait and Seria.